ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### Installing premium features from a file

-1. <a href="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/zip/ckeditor5-premium-features-{@var ckeditor5-version}.zip" download>Download the ZIP file with the latest CKEditor 5 distribution and premium features.</a>
+1. <a href="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/zip/ckeditor5-premium-features-{@var ckeditor5-version}.zip">Download the .zip file with the latest CKEditor&nbsp;5 distribution and premium features.</a>
 2. Extract the .zip file into a dedicated directory inside your project.
-It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor 5 is installed.
+It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor&nbsp;5 is installed.

-Included files:
+Files in the .zip archive:

-* `index.html`: a sample with a working editor.
+* `index.html` &ndash; A sample file with a working editor.
-* `ckeditor5` directory:
+* The `ckeditor5` directory:
-	* `ckeditor5.js` – The ready-to-use editor ESM bundle, containing the editor and all plugins.
+	* `ckeditor5.js` &ndash; The ready-to-use editor ESM bundle, containing the editor and all plugins.
 [Recommended build]
-	* `ckeditor.js.map` – The source map for the editor ESM bundle.
+	* `ckeditor.js.map` &ndash; The source map for the editor ESM bundle.
-	* `ckeditor5.umd.js` – The ready-to-use editor UMD bundle, containing the editor and all plugins.
+	* `ckeditor5.umd.js` &ndash; The ready-to-use editor UMD bundle, containing the editor and all plugins.
 [Secondary build]
-	* `ckeditor5.umd.js.map` – The source map for the editor UMD bundle.
+	* `ckeditor5.umd.js.map` &ndash; The source map for the editor UMD bundle.
-	* `*.css` – The style sheets for the editor, use `ckeditor5.css` in most cases, {@link getting-started/setup/css read more about other files}.
+	* `*.css` &ndash; The style sheets for the editor, use `ckeditor5.css` in most cases, {@link getting-started/setup/css read more about other files}.
-	* `translations/` – The editor UI translations (see {@link getting-started/setup/ui-language Setting the UI language}).
+	* `translations/` &ndash; The editor UI translations (see {@link getting-started/setup/ui-language Setting the UI language}).
-* `ckeditor5-premium-features` directory:
+* The `ckeditor5-premium-features` directory:
-	* `ckeditor5-premium-features.js` – ESM bundle of premium features.
+	* `ckeditor5-premium-features.js` &ndash; ESM bundle of premium features.
 [Recommended build]
-	* `ckeditor5-premium-features.umd.js` – UMD bundle of premium features, containing the editor and all plugins.
+	* `ckeditor5-premium-features.umd.js` &ndash; UMD bundle of premium features, containing the editor and all plugins.
 [Secondary build]
-	* `*.css` – The style sheets for the premium features, use `ckeditor5-premium-features.css` in most cases, {@link getting-started/setup/css read more about other files}.
+	* `*.css` &ndash; The style sheets for the premium features.
+You will use `ckeditor5-premium-features.css` in most cases.
+Read about other files in the {@link getting-started/setup/css Editor and content styles} guide.
-	* `translations/` – The premium features UI translations (see {@link getting-started/setup/ui-language Setting the UI language}).
+	* `translations/` &ndash; The premium features UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
-* `README.md` and `LICENSE.md` files.
+* The `README.md` and `LICENSE.md` files.

 ### Obtaining a license key